-The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability in the June 30, 2021 interim actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.

-Inflation: 2.5 percent

-Payroll growth: 3.25 percent wage inflation plus increases depending on age and service ranging from 0.14 percent to 7.10 percent year to an ultimate rate of 4.5 percent for the fiscal year ending June 30, 2027
+Inflation: 2.5 percent Payroll growth: 3.25 percent wage inflation plus increases depending on age and service ranging from 0.14 percent to 7.10 percent Discount rate: 2.66 percent Healthcare cost trend rates: 7.5 percent for the fiscal year ended June 30, 2021, and decreasing 0.5 percent per year to an ultimate rate of 4.5 percent for the fiscal year ending June 30, 2027 Retirees' share of benefit-related costs: Retirees contributions are assumed to increase according to health care trend rates.